mattgroh/ic2s2-tutorial-thorat/README.md

 Now, go to localhost:5005 on your browser

-### Oops, looks like we need to uncomment Step 1 to get to "hello world"
+### 1. We'll need to uncomment Step 1 to get to "hello world"

-### Now, let's start working through this website.
+### 2. Now, let's start building this website.
 Uncomment Step 2 and start exploring.

 ### 3. Can you build your own About page?